School Houses

 Yellow stands for wisdom, clarity, and learning.
 It evokes the brightness of intellect and the light of knowledge, which Takshashila symbolized for ancient India.

-🟦 Vikramshila (Blue House)
+🟦 VIKRAMASHILA (Blue House)

 • About Vikramshila: Established by the Pala dynasty, Vikramshila was a prominent Buddhist learning center, known for disciplines like logic, metaphysics, and Tantric Buddhism.